zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *Molecule file special list does not match special count* The number of values in an atom's special list does not match count.

-*Molecule topology/atom exceeds system topology/atom*
-   The number of bonds, angles, etc per-atom in the molecule exceeds the system setting.
-See the create_box command for how to specify these values.

-*Molecule topology type exceeds system topology type* The number of bond, angle, etc types in the molecule exceeds the system setting.
-See the create_box command for how to specify these values.

 *More than one fix deform*
    Only one fix deform can be defined at a time.